 1. Left ventricle 2.
 Mitral valve 3 A mass in the left atrium, with an appearance which is highly suggestive of a tumor (with a myxoma being by far the most probable diagnosis).
 A thrombus could be considered in the differential diagnosis, but in this case, it is not likely since there is a left atrium of normal size, and there was no history of atrial fibrillation or of mitral stenosis (conditions that can lead to the formation of a left atrial thrombus).
 Also, the position and size of the mass are clearly more suggestive of a tumor than of a thrombus.
 4. Left atrium 5.
 Aorta.

 The patient was managed with a successful surgical resection of the tumor.
 Biopsy has proven that it was a myxoma.

-On echocardiogram, a myxoma has the appearance of a heterogeneous mobile mass, often attached to the endocardial surface (usually the interatrial septum) with a stalk, but occasionally with a wide base.
+On echocardiography, a myxoma has the appearance of a heterogeneous mobile mass, often globular, usually with a smooth or lobulated surface, 4-8 cm in diameter, attached to the endocardial surface (usually the interatrial septum) with a narrow base (stalk or pedicle).
+Occasionally it is attached with a wide base.
+Their echogenicity is not homogeneous and they may include areas of echolucensy and in some cases calcifications.
 Polypoid myxomas are larger with a smooth surface and they include lucencies and cystic areas due to hemorrhage and necrosis.
 Papillary myxomas tend to be smaller and have multiple villi.
 This subtype is associated with embolic phenomena,

 Other benign cardiac tumors: Lipoma / Papillary fibroelastoma (endocardial papilloma)